Waimea Valley Travel Guide

 At the turn around point of the hike, you’ll be greeted by a beautiful 45-foot waterfall.
 Depending on conditions, you may be allowed to swim in the pool below the falls.
 Lifejackets are required for swimming and are provided by park staff.
 To check the swimming status, call (808) 638-7766.

 If you’re interested in attending a luau, Waimea Valley hosts an excellent event.
 If you pay for the luau, you are also granted entrance to the valley and botanical garden for the day of your luau.
 The luau costs between $100 and $165 for adult depending on what package you choose.
 Prices for children are about $15-20 less.
 You can read more about the luau here in our Oahu Luau blog post.

+While you're in the area, head across the street to Waimea Bay.
+This white-sand beach is a popular spot for surfing and cliff jumping.
 Waimea Valley hosts paid parking for Waimea Bay Beach Park, even if you don’t plan on visiting the gardens or falls.
 Waimea Bay is a beautiful destination that receives huge swells during the winter.
 These swells are sometimes large enough to host the famed Eddie Aikau Big Wave surf competition.